dimitri-nicolo/calico/maintenance/kubernetes-upgrade-tsee/upgrade-tsee.md

 ## Upgrading to {{page.version}} {{site.prodname}}

-If you used the manifests provided on the [Tigera documentation site](https://docs.tigera.io/) to install {{site.prodname}}, re-install using the instructions below.
+If you used the manifests provided on the [Tigera documentation site](https://docs.tigera.io/v2.6/reference/other-install-methods/kubernetes/installation/){: data-proofer-ignore="" }
+to install {{site.prodname}}, re-install using the instructions below.
 To avoid unneccessary service impact, ensure you modify the various manifests to include any changes that were previously made for your current deployment *prior* to applying the new manifests.